 Case Preparation

-As soon as you enlist the services of our law firm, we will start gathering crucial evidence including photos of the scene, dashcam footage, witness statements, etc. We will also get evidence related to the financial impact of your injuries and help you lodge a pedestrian accident injury claim.
+As soon as you enlist the services of our law firm, we will start gathering crucial evidence including photos of the scene, dashcam footage, witness statements, etc. We will also get evidence related to the financial impact of your injuries and help you lodge a pedestrian accident or personal injury claim together.

 Settlement Negotiation

-We will ask the at-fault party’s insurance company to accept responsibility for your injuries and other damages.
+We will ask the at-fault party’s insurance company to accept responsibility for medical costs, your injuries and other damages.
 We will continue negotiations with the insurance company to get you a fair settlement offer.

 Trial Preparation & Representation